ScottPlot/ScottPlot.NET/content/faq/live-data/index.md

 ```

 **⚠️ WARNING: This example will crash when the array is full.** To prevent this, detect when `NextPointIndex` equals or exceeds the size of the array, and create a new larger array to hold the data.
 When you do this you will have to copy all the existing values from the old array to the new one.

-## Growing Data with ScatterPlotList

-The `ScatterPlotList` plot type uses `List<double>` instead of `double[]` to store data, so it is easy to `Add()` data to.
-Actually, it supports `<T>` so you can create one using any data type that can be converted to a `double`.
-After adding new data the user can set the axis limits as desired and request a render.
-Scatter plots are slow for large datasets, so the Signal plot methods described above are almost always preferred.

-See the Cookbook for examples: https://scottplot.net/cookbook/4.1/category/plottable-scatter-plot-list/